All Products

 Allow NULL values

-ALTER TABLE db_name.table_name MODIFY [COLUMN] column_name column_type {NULL}
+ALTER TABLE db_name.table_name MODIFY [COLUMN] column_name column_type NULL

-Allow the province column in the customer table to accept NULL values.
+Example: Allow province to accept NULL values.

 ALTER TABLE adb_demo.customer MODIFY COLUMN province VARCHAR NULL;

-Change the column comment
+Change a column comment

 ALTER TABLE db_name.table_name MODIFY [COLUMN] column_name column_type COMMENT 'new_comment'